WILLS AND ESTATE PLANS

 How much does an Estate Plan cost?

 The cost of an Estate Plan can vary depending on the size of your estate.
-My Estate Planning Packages start at $850 and include all of the following: Simple Will, Power of Attorney, Living Will, Designation of Health Care Surrogate and Declaration of Pre-Need Guardian.
-Directive for Disposition of Remains.
+My basic Estate Planning Packages start at $600.
+Married or unmarried couples receive a discount for doing them at the same time.

 How do I get started?

-Call my office today at (813) 314-7152 to schedule a free telephone consultation with me.
+Call my office today at (813) 293-2128 to schedule a free telephone consultation.
 I recommend that you speak with me before you schedule an office consultation so that you will now what to expect when you come in for the office consultation.
 Before our meeting, you should collect the financial information you have available, including: your bank statements, IRA’s, retirement plans, pension plans, profit sharing plans, stocks, bonds, mutual funds, life insurance policies, titles to cars, boats or recreational vehicles and deeds.

 What is a Power of Attorney?